abresler/asb_r_tutorial_series/python_to_r/nba/draft_scraper_09_08_2015/index.md

 ```
 ## Congratulations you pulled in data for all 226 players from the 1983 Draft
-## Have you heard of the #43 pick, Pace Mannion?
+## Have you heard of the #139 pick, Sedale Threatt?
-## He played 6 seasons & ranked #43 in his draft class for total points scored!
+## He played 14 seasons & ranked #139 in his draft class for total points scored!
 ```

 <div class="ui basic segment">